How the giant sequoia came to England

-Though a seasoned plant hunter for the Veitch Nurseries, he had seen nothing in his travels to prepare him for his first glimpse of the ‘big tree'.
+Though a seasoned plant collector for the Veitch Nurseries, he had seen nothing in his travels to prepare him for his first glimpse of the ‘big tree'.

 He found about 90 towering trees and reported that a felled tree had measured 300 feet with a diameter of over 29 feet near its base.
 A section of this 3,000-year-old tree was displayed in San Francisco where its hollowed (and carpeted) slice of trunk could comfortably accommodate a piano with an audience of 40.